-The Gregory-Evans Neuro-Development Lab undertakes studies in ocular development, in zebrafish and mouse models of eye disease.
+The Gregory-Evans Neuro-Development Lab undertakes studies in ocular and neuronal development, in zebrafish, lizard and mouse models of eye disease.
+For Professor Gregory-Evans’s up-to-date publication list, please see the following links:

 Role of Fadd in optic fissure closure.
 Fadd is an adaptor protein involved in the induction of cell death.
 This project looks at the role of cell death in normal optic fissure morphogenesis and what happens when the balance between cell death and cell proliferation is disrupted.
 We are using morpholino gene knockdown and cell death/proliferation assays to investigate these processes.